 How does shipping work?

-Please allow 2 business days handling time to ship your order and note this may take longer during different seasons, holidays or during times of heightened volume as well as covid-related or carrier staffing-related pickup or transit delays.
-Sometimes during the Fall and Winter seasons transit times may be extended by the carriers.
-You will receive a shipping label creation notification with tracking and once shipped, the tracking will be updated.
-Shipping is free in the USA on full-priced purchases.
-A $9 domestic flat rate will apply to the purchases of any non-Collection or non-full-priced footwear such as factory seconds and samples.
-This rate is subject to change depending on market conditions.
+Please allow 2 business days' handling time to ship your order.
+This means you may receive a shipping confirmation first and then tracking may be updated within a day or two when shipped.
+Please note shipment of your order may take a few business days longer during holidays, new launches or during times of heightened volume as well as during carrier staffing-related pickup or transit delays.
+Sometimes during the Fall and Winter seasons, transit times may be extended by the carriers due to an influx of volume.
+You will receive a shipping label notification with tracking and once shipped, the tracking will be updated.
+Shipping is free within the USA on full-priced purchases.
 All packages are shipped in unmarked boxes for your privacy.
-We ship internationally and the rates can be found at the end of the checkout process.
-Payment must be sent in USD at the time of purchase.
+We do ship internationally and the rates can be found at the end of the checkout process.

 All boxes and packing materials are made from organic, recycled or recyclable materials.
-We believe in simple, no frills packaging that serves a purpose.
-Please recycle when you can.
-We are excited to say our domestic shipping is carbon neutral.
+We believe in simple, no frills packaging which helps to serve a purpose and encourage the recycling of our packaging.
+Our domestic shipping is carbon neutral.

 What size am I in Parkhurst footwear?